 Crawls

-We detect that a bot explored a page through the User Agent in the logs.
-Our default behavior is to activate the detection of Googlebot, Google subbots, and Bing.
-Please tell us if you need to activate the analysis of Yandex, Naver, or Baidu bots.
+In the logs, we detect that a bot explored a page through the user agent.
+We activate the detection of Googlebot, Google subbots, and AI bots by default.
+If you are on a Botify Pro plan, we also activate Bing.
+Contact us if you need to activate Yandex, Naver, or Baidu bot analysis.

 The following is a log line example for a crawl from Googlebot: